sqm-autorate/sqm-autorate/README.md

    If you want the value in `upload_base_kbits` or `download_base_kbits` to be 30 megabits/second, enter `30000`.

-   The base values of `upload_interface` and `download_interface` should usually be lower than the nominal or maximum rate that your ISP provides in their sales literature.
+   The base values of `upload_base_kbits` and `download_base_kbits` should usually be lower than the nominal or maximum rate that your ISP provides in their sales literature.
-The base values that you provide are not hard maximums, 'sqm-autorate' will increase the rate above this whenever it calculates that it is possible.
+The base values that you provide are not hard maximums, `sqm-autorate` will increase the rate above this whenever it calculates that it is possible.

-   Note too that the script uses the "acceptable" rates calculated using `*_min_percent` as the lowest setting speed setting it will use to control latency.
+   Note too that the script uses the "acceptable" rates calculated using `upload_min_percent` and `download_min_percent` as the lowest setting speed setting it will use to control latency.
 In certain situations, the script may transition abruptly to either of these lower limits.
 Set these values high enough to avoid cutting off your communications entirely.
-The default is 20% of the nominal rates.
+The default is 20% of the base rates.
 This is good for mid-range to high-speed connections (above 20 Mbps).
 For very slow connections (below 1Mbps) use 50% of the nominal rate.